Activities & Organizations

 KANS is a part of the National Student Nursing Association (NSNA).
 We have student elected officers here at the college and students can run for state office as well.
 State and national conferences give the students a chance to network with colleagues from other colleges and universities.

-The MCC Lions Club (chartered in 2002) is a member of the International Lions Club Organization.
+The MCC Lions Club (chartered in 2001) is a member of the International Lions Club Organization.
 The Lions Club hosts the annual Hopkins County School District Talent Competition as a fund raiser for scholarships and eye care assistance.
-Club meetings are usually the second Wednesday of each month in JHG 162 (12:15-1:00).
+Club meetings are usually the second Wednesday of each month at 12:15-1:00.

-The purpose of the PTA Club (PTAC) is to enrich and broaden the views and knowledge of current and future PTA students related to the role of the PTA in the medical field; to sponsor and engage in a variety of community service opportunities; and, to sponsor community/campus activities which promote awareness of the field of physical therapy.
-Activities include the MCC American Heart Walk, Bowl for Kids' Sake, and the BAJA 5K run and 1 mile walk.
+The purpose of the PTA Club is to enrich and broaden the views and knowledge of current and future PTA students related to the role of the PTA in the medical field; to sponsor and engage in a variety of community service opportunities; and, to sponsor community/campus activities which promote awareness of the field of physical therapy.
 All students enrolled in the PTA Program and any other MCC student interested in pursuing the Physical Therapy field are eligible to join.
 Dues are $5.00/year.